 Despite step-parents being recognized as key figures in the raising of their stepchildren by child psychologists and family mediation experts, a step-parent has virtually zero rights to their stepchild under Georgia law.
 Even a stepfather who has been caring for his stepdaughter for her entire life has no legal right to dictate how that child should be disciplined or educated.
 This, of course, is a cause of frustration for step-parents across the state of Georgia, and indeed the entire United States, and has been a catalyst in the vast majority of step-parent adoptions.

 If you are seeking to adopt your stepchild under Georgia law, it is first necessary for you to obtain the consent of your stepchild’s legal guardian.
-This should not prove exceedingly difficult as the child’s primary physical custodian will be your spouse, meaning it is simply a matter of your husband or wife crafting an adequate letter consenting to your adoption of their child.
+This should not prove exceedingly difficult as the child’s primary physical custodian will be your spouse, meaning a pleading that is executed by the spouse consenting to same.
 If you bring your case to Fennell, Briasco, & Associates, we will appoint a suitable attorney experienced in step-parent adoptions to help you prepare this letter, which, if completed correctly, will expedite the adoption process.
 The attorney assigned to your case will then guide you through all other aspects of step-parent adoption, including: